jsdelivrbot/fullstack-microservices-1/README.md

 This repo is based heavily on [this very awesome repo](https://github.com/apparatus/fullstack-microservices) by @davidmarkclements.
+Normally I would have forked his repo but between the branches and the changes I made, I didn't know how a fork would turn out.

 Feel free to discuss ideas by opening an Issue.